nactem/TM4NS/corpus/Readme.md

 Each sentence is annotated in brat format.

-DEtails of brat format  + annotations, etc.
+See: http://brat.nlplab.org/standoff.html for a detailed description of the brat standoff annotation format.